vero-tess/Team-X-Project-2/README.md

 ___________________________

 This program was written using HTML, CSS, and JavaScript and will run on Mac OS X, Windows XP, and Linux using a web browser that supports HTML 5.
+If Internet Explorer is used, version 7 or later is required.
 The code can be downloaded and edited using any plain text editor.